LelouchOTR/trial1/pilot_project/README.md

 Clone my branch onto your machine.
 Navigate to the root folder and run ```npm install``` to update the dependencies.
 Then run ```npm run dev```

-You should now see the search interface and be able to interact with it.
+You should now see the search interface on port 3000 and be able to interact with it.